tookanapp/tookan-tracker-react-native/README.md

 <a href="https://www.npmjs.com/package/sp-react-native-mqtt">sp-react-native-mqtt</a> (install + link) <br>
 <b>Note</b> ->: After running `react-native link sp-react-native-mqtt`, Don't forget to add `pod 'MQTTClient'` in ios Pod file and the run `pod install` in ios.<br><br>
 <a href="https://www.npmjs.com/package/@mapbox/polyline">@mapbox/polyline</a> (install only) <br>
+<b>Note:</b> If you are using Tracking without UI then this library is not required.

 ## Install